Carol-gutianle/MEOW/README.md

 ## Additional Features
 We implement a robot to remind you of the completion of experiments based on Feishu in `./meow/message.py`.
 You can just remove them from codes if you don't need it. 😉

+## Access to Unlearned Models
+Please email gtl23@mails.tsinghua.edu.cn and specify which model you would like to access.

 ## Cite Us
 ```